Breast Reduction in Akron, OH

 Much of the swelling and bruising will disappear during the first few weeks.
 However, it may take between six months to a year for your breasts to fully settle into a new shape.
 That being said, your breasts will experience fluctuations in shape in response to your weight changes, shifts in hormones, and pregnancy.

-While Dr. Carp will use all of his skill to make the scars as unnoticeable as possible, remember that breast reduction scars are permanent and extensive.
+While Dr. Carp will use all of his skill to make the scars as unnoticeable as possible, remember that breast reduction scars will remain and can be extensive.
 In the months following surgery, they are often red and lumpy, and over time they gradually begin to fade into thin white lines.

 Out of all the plastic surgery procedures available, breast reduction will result in the quickest change to your body image.
 The physical discomfort associated with large breasts will disappear.
 Your body will have a more proportioned appearance, and your clothes will fit you better.